nrk19/dns-sistema.sol/README.md

 *(All the configuration files of bind are located in `/etc/bind/`)*

 We will begin editing the file `named.conf.options`.
 In this file we will set settings such as, trusted networks, external forwarders, enable or disable recursion, etc.
-To comply with the objetives of the task we will set the following options (in both servers):
+To comply with the objectives of the task we will set the following options (in both servers):

 ```conf
 acl trusted {